nuonco/nuon/README.md

 ```

 This will download dependencies, and generate all code needed to execute locally.
 From here, you can work with any pkg or service directly.

+# Basic Development Workflow

+Generally, use `earthly ls` to see targets defined for any given `Earthfile`.
+We typically have `+test`, `+lint`, `+deploy` but these vary depending on the needs of a given sevice/project.

+As new code is pulled in from git, running `go generate -v ./...` from the root of the monorepo will be necessary periodically if the changes affect generated types.
+You may also need to restart your lsp (language server protocol) server if your IDE functionality gets confused about the local filesystem state.